wanderdust/newsletter/content/posts/029_securing_serverless/index.md

 It’s also incredibly cheap for small projects or apps with modest traffic.
 Hosting a static site on S3 and wiring it up with CloudFront?
 A few dollars a month.
 Adding Lambda, API Gateway, and DynamoDB?
 Still pennies for small workloads.

-But here’s the catch: the same magic that lets your app scale smoothly from 0 to a few dozen requests can also scale into thousands of requests if someone decides to run a DDoS attack—or even just accidentally spams your endpoint.
+But here’s the catch: the same magic that lets your app scale smoothly from 0 to a few dozen requests can also scale into thousands of requests if someone decides to run a DDoS attack, or even just accidentally spams your endpoint.
 Without guardrails, [you can end up with an eye-watering AWS bill](https://serverlesshorrors.com/all/firebase-100k/).

 This post walks through a sample serverless setup and highlights some best practices to keep your costs predictable and your application safe.